-I will work with you at your pace, it is you as a person who knows what it is that hurts, and what experiences you have buried - that are ready to emerge.
+I will work with you at your pace, it is you who knows what it is that hurts, and what experiences are inside.
 It is my role to accept you as you are, accept and explore your experiences with you.
-Overall I am not a passive counsellor who just sits, listens and nods.
-My aim is to be engaged and active in your session.
+My aim is to be attuned, engaged and present in your session.

 I will work closely with you, to ensure you are getting the most from your therapy, and going in the direction you want, so you can gain more control over your life.